 Manitoba Department of Sport, Culture and Heritage

-Grants of up to $5,000 to Manitoba nonprofit community-based organizations to provide residents with opportunities in the arts.
-Applicants are encouraged to contact program staff prior to applying.
-Eligible initiatives may include exhibitions, performances, concerts, showcases, readings, juried art shows, classes, workshops, and adjudications.
+Grants to Manitoba nonprofit community-based organizations to support a broad range of opportunities in the arts.
+Applications will be considered for initiatives in any discipline and may include exhibitions, performance, concerts, showcases, readings, juried art shows, classes, adjudications, and workshops.

-ADPS provides funding support to encourage projects which offer Manitobans opportunities to develop knowledge and skills in the arts, or to experience the work of Manitoba artists and artworks.
-Program objectives include the following:
+The Arts Development Project Support program provides nonprofit community-based organizations in Manitoba with project grants that support opportunities to develop knowledge and skills in the arts or to experience the work of professional Manitoba artists and artworks.

 -Ensure access to professional arts instruction and appropriate curricula in introductory programs to advanced levels.